vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 Evolution maybe?
 Before language, evolutionary advantage would be for the group that can communicate better given two otherwise equal packs.
 Evolution is pretty good a searching large solution spaces.

 It reminds me of [this article](https://www.damninteresting.com/on-the-origin-of-circuits/) describing how an artificially evolved [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) learned to exploit magnetic side-effects to arrive at a solution.
-Yeah it may be artificial, but so are forest fire and viral disease simulations and they aren't useless for learning from.
+Yeah it may be artificial, but so are forest fire and viral disease simulations and they aren't useless to learn from.

 [Some suggest](https://www.researchgate.net/publication/265935637_The_Electromagnetic_Induction_of_Mystical_and_Altered_States_within_the_Laboratory) magnetic fields could be involved.